 I’ve explained my credit card spend strategy in the past.
 It might seem complex to an outsider, though to me it’s quite easy.
 And that’s probably because I eat, sleep, and drink miles & points.

-So I instinctively know subtleties, like that I should use the American Express® Premier Rewards Gold Card for airfare purchased directly with an airline, while I use the Citi Premier℠ Card for airfare purchased through an online travel agency, for example.
+So I instinctively know subtleties, like that I should use The Platinum Card® from American Express for airfare purchased directly with an airline, while I use the Citi Premier® Card (review) for airfare purchased through an online travel agency, for example.
 I get that’s something most people wouldn’t understand, but then again, we’re not most people.

 Fast forward to dinner last night.
-My dad insisted on paying, but when the check arrived he took out the Chase Freedom®.
+My dad insisted on paying, but when the check arrived he took out the Chase Freedom FlexSM.

 “Dad, what are you doing??”